Angelo Fulgini: Valenciennes

 Fulgini started his career at Valenciennes, originally playing for their B team, however in 2015 he was promoted to the first team after a string of good performances.

 Angers

 In 2017, he signed for Angers for a fee of €1.4 million.

 Mainz 05

 On 12 July 2022, Mainz 05 announced the signing of Fulgini on four-year deal, for an undisclosed fee.

 Lens

 On 1 February 2023, Fulgini signed with Lens on an initial loan.
-Lens holds an obligation to purchase his rights permanently at the end of the loan term.
+Lens held an obligation to purchase his rights permanently at the end of the loan term.
 For his second appearance with Lens on 9 February, he scored his first goal against Lorient in Coupe de France.
-He scored his first Ligue 1 goal with Lens on 25 February 2023 against Montpellier.
+He scored his first Ligue 1 goal with Lens on 25 February 2023 in a 1–1 away draw against Montpellier.
+On 20 September 2023, he scored a goal from a direct free kick on his Champions League debut in a 1–1 away draw against Sevilla.

+Al-Taawoun

+On 31 August 2025, Fulgini joined Saudi Pro League club Al-Taawoun on a one-year loan.

+Career statistics

 Personal life

-Fulgini was born in Ivory Coast to an Italian father, and a New Caledonian mother.
+Fulgini was born in Abidjan, Ivory Coast to an Italian father, and a New Caledonian mother.